 What is customer success?
 For many marketers it stops at customer acquisition, which is really just the start of the whole strategy.
 For others, it is customer retention.
 But retention is not accurate and encompassing; you may be stuck with a lot of basic planholders, when what you want is to get more premium subscribers.

 In reality, defining customer success isn’t that simple.
 It has a lot of moving parts that must work together, lest they end up in disarray.
 Customer success involves a lot of insights to help you frame the direction your business must take.
-Here are five of these fundamental insights to help you get started.
+Here are five of these fundamental SaaS growth strategies to help you get started.

 1. Know your Customer